OctopusDeploy/docs/docs/managing-releases/issue-tracking/github.md

  - [Azure DevOps](https://marketplace.visualstudio.com/items?itemName=octopusdeploy.octopus-deploy-build-release-tasks)
  - [Jenkin's Octopus Deploy Plugin](https://plugins.jenkins.io/octopusdeploy).

-## Configuring GitHub Integration
+## Configuring GitHub integration

 The following steps explain how to integrate Octopus with GitHub issues:

 1. [Configure your build server to push build information to Octopus.](#configure-your-build-server) This is required to allow Octopus to know which issues are associated with a release.
 2. [Configure the GitHub connection in Octopus Deploy.](#connect-octopus-to-github)

-## Configure your Build Server to Push Build Information to Octopus {#configure-your-build-server}
+## Configure your build server to push build information to Octopus {#configure-your-build-server}

 To integrate with GitHub issues, Octopus needs to understand which issues are associated with a [release](/docs/managing-releases/index.md).
 Octopus does this by inspecting commit messages associated with any packages contained in the release.